 Intel – Pipe Dream

-“Could Animusic’s Pipe Dream be made in real life?”
+Building Animusic’s Pipe Dream in Real Life…

 Each performance means shooting over 2300 balls to produce 120 unique notes.
-The balls are glow in the dark, reusable paintballs from a company called Reball.
+The balls are glow-in-the-dark, reusable paintballs from a company called Reball.

 The demo was built in 90 days from concept to creation and has been featured at IDF, Embedded World, Intel Sales Conference, Maker Faire, and NIWeek.